ibm-cloud-docs/account/faqs-account.md

 * For trial accounts, the trial period ended.
 To reactivate your account, log in to your account and upgrade it to a Pay-As-You-Go account.
 * An authorized user closed the account.
+* An account has past due invoices and several contact attempts have been made by {{site.data.keyword.cloud_notm}} Support to make payment arrangements.
 * At the discretion of {{site.data.keyword.IBM_notm}}, accounts that violate the acceptable usage behavior of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
 Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.
 For more information, see [Acceptable Internet use policy for IBM services](https://www.ibm.com/services/us/imc/html/aup1.html){: external}.

 If you believe that your account was deactivated in error, contact support by calling 1-866-325-0045 and selecting the third option.